Dean Hurley

 Dean Hurley is an American composer, record producer, musician, sound designer, re-recording mixer, and songwriter.
 He received two Primetime Emmy Award nominations for the third season of Twin Peaks.
 He is best known for his frequent collaborations with director David Lynch.
 Hurley has worked on many different types of films as a film score composer, sound supervisor, sound designer, re-recording mixer, sound mixer, and supervising sound editor.
-Notably he composed the film score of the 2023 feature film Divinity, along with DJ and record producer DJ Muggs.
+Notably he composed the original motion picture score for the 2023 feature film Divinity, along with DJ and record producer DJ Muggs.

-He produced for the Veils on their album Total Depravity (2016).
+He produced for Zola Jesus on her album Taiga (2014), and for the Veils on their album Total Depravity (2016).
 In 2017, Hurley released the album Anthology Resource Vol. 1: △△, which features original material created for Twin Peaks, and in 2019 he released Anthology Resource Vol. II: Philosophy of Beyond on Sacred Bones Records.
-He has worked with a variety of musicians aside from Lynch and the Veils, such as Romance, John Carpenter, Chromatics, Sky Ferreira, Zola Jesus, Gloria de Oliveira, Dlina Volny, Donovan, Trouble, Chrystabell, Jaye Jayle, Jorja Chalmers, Tiny Ruins, Sam Gendel, among others.
+He has worked with a variety of musicians aside from Lynch, DJ Muggs, Zola Jesus, and the Veils, such as Donovan, Chrystabell, Flying Lotus, Romance, Gloria de Oliveira, John Carpenter, Chromatics, Sky Ferreira, Dlina Volny, Trouble, Jaye Jayle, Jorja Chalmers, Tiny Ruins, and Sam Gendel, among others.